 A contract should govern the relationship between a controller and a processor.
 The agreement should include details about the customer data itself, how long it can be stored, how the information is to be deleted, and the type and purpose of your customer data.

 The new enforcement procedures and fines associated with GDPR compliance are perhaps the aspects which have most US corporate leaders sitting up and paying close attention.

 The hefty penalties associated with non-compliance of GDPR could reach into millions of dollars.
 Companies that do not comply will fall into one of two categories, and the higher of these could cost €20 million or 4% of the company’s annual turnover, whichever is higher.

-Once the new regulation becomes law in May 2018, it is highly likely that the first companies to be penalized for non-compliance will receive significant attention.
+It is highly likely that the first companies to be penalized for non-compliance will receive significant attention.
 The reputational damage to companies that do not comply with the new law could be more costly than the GDPR fines themselves.

 Are you prepared to suffer the reputational damage that non-compliance could bring to your company?
 In the months and years ahead, data privacy could become the new arena for marketers to compete and win new customers, and your company should be preparing for that battle.

 In some cases, companies with 250 or more employees or for those who systematically process data, the recruitment of a Data Protection Officer will be required.
 For others, this may not be necessary.

 The GDPR is going to impact almost all operational teams within your company.
 Complying with the new regulation is going to require a lot of hard work, and it may be a best practice to centralize all the work under one person’s responsibility rather than having multiple data ‘chiefs’ within your company.
 If someone is accountable, then they take charge and put things into motion to achieve compliance.